A quick tip that is going to make things a whole lot easier in terms of keeping in touch with your prospects and writing your next newsletter.

 Taki Moore here from Coach Marketing Machine and if you’ve been overwhelmed or a bit freaked out about keeping in touch with your prospects and writing your next newsletter, let me give you a quick tip that is going to make things a whole lot easier.

 So a couple of days ago I was on a live coaching call with my Coach Marketing members and a coach from Melvin asked me a question about her email newsletter.

 Here is the situation: She was writing a monthly newsletter, really long, full of great articles, you know “how to”, practical, useful advice for her tribe every single month and was finding it a little bit daunting honestly.
 So the big change we made for her was free her and made it easy for her to stay in touch and actually do a better job following up.
 Now instead of writing on the big long newsletter with multiple different articles and putting a bunch of pressure on you every month to get it right was to change things up.

 - Go more frequent

 What happens there?

-Well that way you are in more regular contact with your prospects, which has got to be a good thing.
+Well, that way you are in more regular contact with your prospects, which has got to be a good thing.
 Secondly, it is easier to write a short article than it is to write a long one so the pressure is right off.
 So here is the challenge for you this week.
-Instead of going long and trying to cram everything in and putting all your eggs into that one basket, spread the load a little bit.
+Instead of going long and trying to cram everything in and putting all your eggs in that one basket, spread the load a little bit.
 I want you to write shorter.
 I want you to write more frequently.
 Weekly would be perfect.

 Go Short, Go Frequently